-With a little bit of help, living with MND at home can be made easier, more comfortable and support greater independence.
+With a little bit of help, living with motor neurone disease at home can be made easier and more comfortable.
+It can also help you stay independent for longer.

-You may also be able to access Australian government financial support for services provided at home.
+You may be able to access Australian Government financial support for services you get at home.

-How you access services can depend on your age and location so talking with your local MND association is a good place to start to learn about local services available to you.
+How you access services can depend on your age and location.
+Talk with your MND Association about local services available to you.

-Below is general information about some of the types of services available to people living at home with MND.
+See below for more about the types of services available to people living at home with MND.

-Home maintenance involves caring for your home and garden so that they remain safe, enjoyable and are in an orderly condition.
-Examples of may include:
+Home maintenance involves caring for your home and garden to keep these spaces safe, tidy and enjoyable.
+Examples include:

-Getting out and about is important and can become more difficult as physical ability decreases.
+Getting out and about can become harder as your physical ability declines.

-There are many types of community transport providers that provide transport for outings to shops, medical appointments and seeing friends and other social visits.
+There are many types of community transport providers that take you to shops and medical appointments.
+They will also take you to see friends and other social visits.

-State governments provide a Taxi Transport Subsidy Scheme that supports residents who are unable to use public transport because of a disability.
-These schemes partially fund transport via taxi for eligible people.
-To apply for the subsidy you need to:
+State governments provide a Taxi Transport Subsidy Scheme.
+This scheme supports people with a disability who can’t use public transport.
+These schemes partly fund transport via taxi for eligible people.
+To sign up for the subsidy you need to:

-If your application is successful you will be sent a book of vouchers that you use when you use a taxi.
-To learn more click on your state’s taxi subsidy scheme below:
+If your application is successful you will be sent a book of vouchers or a smartcard.
+You can use these when you use a taxi.
+To learn more visit your state’s taxi subsidy scheme below:

 Western Australia Taxi User Subsidy Scheme (TUSS)